Choosing cheaper power, Lubbock EUB directs staff to move in direction of electric competition

 Those who do not make a choice will be randomly assigned to a provider in the ERCOT market.

 But then, in the event of an emergency – for example, if a provider is suddenly unable to supply power – state law calls for something called a provider of last resort.
-The EUB voted to hire a provider of last resort.
+The EUB directed staff to choose a provider of last resort.

 LP&L could have chosen itself as the provider of last resort.
-Cost and complexity were cited as reasons to hire a provider instead of LP&L acting on its own.
+Cost and complexity were cited as reasons to designate a provider instead of LP&L acting on its own.

 The plan calls for providers and LP&L to coordinate with each other in 2022.
 Assuming the timeline stays the same, by the end of 2023, a “go live” date for competition will be set.